 They were leaving to go on a long trip, so I wrote a letter to them.
 But, two years later, after fights and anger and hatred was poured into the mix of the relationship, they referenced that letter.
 What they didn’t realize was what my reaction would be: that letter meant nothing now.
 It was how I felt then, in the moment, a stupid young girl in high school not knowing what to do with her life.

 But the two years later, I was much swifter and smarter and wiser.
 I knew how I felt and I knew what I needed to do.
 And looking back, I wish I had never written that letter because they had kept it and probably still have it.
 Sometimes I wonder if I had handled things differently how things would have ended up.
-But, to this day it still confuses me how much power words can have and how someone can write something so passionate and suddenly it just doesn’t have meaning anymore.
+But, I knew I could never be what he wanted and he couldn’t respect that.
+To this day it still confuses me how much power words can have and how someone can write something so passionate and suddenly it just doesn’t have meaning anymore.

 No one is innocent.
 We all have done this but hurt some more so than others.